The Leaders in Quality and

 Here’s one way to think about this.
-Ask yourself, “What is state of the art in cars these days?”
-You might reply self-driving cars, or a Tesla.
-But the reality is that these are highly innovative and don’t represent the “developed” stage of technology.
-State of the art is really the middle of a bell curve in innovation.
-A Model T certainly isn’t state of the art, but cars with airbags, power steering, and even backup cameras could be considered state of the art under the ISO 14971:2019 3.28 definition.
-Read more about the changes to ISO 14971:2019 Know More.
+Ask yourself: What is state of the art in cars these days?
+You might think of self-driving cars.
+But the reality is that while self-driving cars are highly innovative, they don’t represent the widespread commercially available stage of technology.
+In the context of the EU Medical Device Regulation, state of the art is really the middle of a bell curve in innovation.
+A Model T certainly isn’t state of the art, but cars with side curtain airbags, Bluetooth and backup cameras could be considered state of the art under the ISO 14971:2019 3.28.

 If your medical device or IVD is not the most technologically sophisticated product on the market but has a sparkling safety record, possesses solid clinical data, and follows all the latest standards, does that mean it still meets best practices and qualifies as state of the art in the eyes of EU regulators?